tranminhanh1512/CS-330/README.md

   - Press ctrl+, to open up the settings panel
   - On the search bar type code runner terminal
   - You should be able to see an option named Code-runner: Run In Terminal
-  - Check off the option and you are good to go.
+  - Check off the option and you are done
 #### c.
 "Hello World" program
 Let's begin with the most basic program: "Hello World".
 Please enter the code below to run your very first C++ program:
 ```cpp